 Photo by Sebastian Brune

-Trained in architecture and engineering, he builds space in paint through light, rhythm, and implication : what is blocked by vegetation, hidden by a hillside, present but unseen.
-His paintings invite the viewer to project their own sense of home into that space.
+Trained in architecture and engineering, he builds space through light, rhythm, and implication: what is blocked by vegetation, hidden by a hillside, present but unseen.
+The land in his work is not backdrop.
+It is protagonist, carrying what the official record could not contain.